To get help in protecting your rights:

 After the Interview

 One of our attorneys will review the information from your interview.
 The attorney will check to see if your issue has merit – in other words, whether a law, regulation, or policy has been violated.
-The attorney also will determine if your situation falls within one of our Target Areas of Work.
+The attorney also will determine if your situation falls within one of our areas of work.

 If your case has merit and falls within one of our Targets, it will be referred to one of our attorneys for further evaluation.

-If your case does not have merit or does not fall within one of our Targets, the Intake Specialist will provide you with self-advocacy information or a referral to another agency that may be able to help.
+If we are unable to take your case, the Intake Specialist will provide you with self-advocacy information or a referral to another agency that may be able to help.